Diabetes management plan – a guide for principals

 - ensuring that for existing students who are newly diagnosed with type 1 diabetes, the student is able to return to school at the earliest opportunity.
 This requires that the principal makes inquiries to obtain the student’s diabetes management plan, documents and implements the plan in consultation with the student’s family, and ensures that the necessary education and training for designated staff is undertaken at this time

 - acknowledging that it is unreasonable for schools, principals or school staff to expect that parents or carers attend the school (and forego employment) to facilitate the school’s transition to supporting the student, or to expect this on an ongoing basis to support the student at the school

 - ensuring that the student’s diabetes management plan is regularly reviewed by designated staff to ensure it is current and that inquiries are made with the student’s parents or carers at regular intervals to check whether an updated plan has been developed – and ensuring that any updates are implemented effectively based on the process above

 - ensuring that any necessary emergency measures and a diabetes emergency action plan is in place, the details of which should be communicated to all staff so that they aware of the action to take should a type 1 diabetes emergency occur.

 Ensure that consent is documented in the diabetes management plan

-- ensuring that the consent of the parents or carers authorises disclosure of private and confidential information concerning the student’s type 1 diabetes and health needs, to other parties, including school staff, external agencies (such as the education department or the child’s diabetes treating team), and other relevant third parties (such as those providing type 1 diabetes education and training to school staff), so far as is reasonable and required for the effective implementation of the diabetes management plan in the school setting.
+- ensuring that the consent of the parents or carers authorises disclosure of private and confidential information concerning the student’s type 1 diabetes and health needs to other parties including school staff, external agencies (such as the education department or the child’s clinical treating team), and other relevant third parties (such as those providing type 1 diabetes education and training to school staff), so far as is reasonable and required for the effective implementation of the diabetes management plan in the school setting.

 Individualised diabetes management plans